 Once you've narrowed down your choices, experts recommend visiting each memory care residence on your list several times, including at least one unannounced visit in the evening, when staffing is thinner.
 Here are some factors to consider during your search.

-- Layout and physical environment: Is the center clean and pleasant?
+Is the facility clean and pleasant?
 Does it have circular hallways, so residents don't get frustrated by dead ends?
 Are rooms and doors clearly labeled (with words and pictures) to help residents find their way around?
 Is there an enclosed outdoor area with walking paths?
 Do residents seem happy?

 How much does memory care cost?